-If you are an adult and the court has not judged you incompetent (appointed a guardian for you), information entered in your record after March 28, 1996 may not be withheld from you under any circumstances.
+If you are an adult and the court has not judged you incompetent (appointed a guardian for you), information entered in your record may not be withheld from you under any circumstances.

-If you are denied access to your record, you, or someone on your behalf, may appeal the decision.
-Contact your rights officer/advisor for information about the appeal process.
+If you are denied access to your record, you, or someone on your behalf, may appeal the decision to withhold information.
+Contact your rights officer/advisor for information about the agency's appeal process.